FindMySchool LogoFindMySchool

 The current academy is newly established within its trust structure, so the most useful indicators for families are the clarity of leadership, the consistency of routines, and the strength of curriculum basics such as phonics and reading.
 The school sets out a detailed Sounds-Write phonics approach and a clear expectation for reading at home, which are positive signals for early literacy.

 Applications are made through Derbyshire’s primary admissions process.
-For the 2026 entry cycle shown on the school site, applications open on 10 November 2025 and close on 15 January 2026, with offers issued in mid-April 2026.
+For 2027 entry, applications open on 9 November 2026 and close on 15 January 2027, with offers issued on 16 April 2027.

 The published school day opens at 8.40am, the register is taken at 8.50am, and the school day ends at 3.15pm.